matijaSos/matijasos.github.io/_posts/2020-08-22-haskell-type-lvl-programming-intro-2.md

 *NOTE: in other tutorials often is used the term "Vector" instead of "List", which we used so far.*

-What is the next piece of information about the list we can know, besides is it empty or not?
+What is the next piece of information about the list we could know, besides whether it is empty or not?
 It is its length - and if we could knew that, we could implement `safeTail` without problems.
 We wouldn't worry what "type" of *non-emptiness* input list has -  we would just reduce the length by one.